Space environment applications

 Debris

-Debris is intended to provide a tool for evaluating the probability of no-penetration (PNP) of selected elements within spacecraft geometry, considering computation time compatible with the need to perform trade-off between configurations.
+Debris is designed to provide engineers with a practical tool for evaluating the probability of no-penetration (PNP) of selected elements within the spacecraft geometry.
+The simulation process is engineered to be compatible with repeated trade-off analysis between different spacecraft configurations.

 • Computation of the number of direct impacts on an element